cortexlabs/cortex/docs/workloads/async/example.md

 Now we want to submit a workload to our deployed API.
 We will start by creating a file with a JSON request payload, in the format expected by our `iris-classifier` predictor implementation.

-This is the json file we will submit to our iris-classifier API.
+This is the JSON file we will submit to our iris-classifier API.

 ```bash
 # sample.json